pefarrell/pefarrell.github.io/index.md

 <a href="https://ms.mcmaster.ca/~bronsard/">Lia Bronsard</a>, and
 <a href="https://www2.thphy.uni-duesseldorf.de/~hlowen/">Hartmut Löwen</a>.
 Thanks to the <a href="https://www.we-heraeus-stiftung.de/english/">Wilhelm und Else Heraeus-Stiftung</a> for their kind support.</p>

+<p>2026-04-20: I will attend the <a href="https://www.esi.ac.at/events/e585/">Differential Complexes: Theory, Discretization, and Applications</a> thematic programme at the Erwin Schrödinger Institut in Vienna, Austria.
+The organisers are
+  <a href="https://www.mat.univie.ac.at/~cap/">Andreas Cap</a>,
+  <a href="https://people.math.ethz.ch/~hiptmair/Homepage/index.html">Ralf Hiptmair</a>, and
+  <a href="https://kaibohu.github.io/">Kaibo Hu</a>, and
+  <a href="https://www.tuwien.at/mg/asc/schoeberl">Joachim Schöberl</a>.</p>

 <p>2026-01-12: I will give an invited talk at the workshop on <a href="https://www.tsimf.cn/meeting/detail?id=417">Finite Element Tensor Calculus</a>, held at the Tsinghua Sanya International Mathematics Forum in Sanya, China.
 The organisers are
   <a href="https://kaibohu.github.io/">Kaibo Hu</a>,
   <a href="https://marienhanot.fr/">Marien Hanot</a>,